Links on Android Authority may earn us a commission. Learn more.

 - On-device software is clunky

-A device that exudes class, the Fossil Gen 6 Hybrid also pairs mechanical hands with an always-on e-ink display.
+For a device that touts a fashionable aesthetic, the Fossil Gen 6 Hybrid Wellness Edition also pairs mechanical hands with an always-on e-ink display.
 However, what really sets this device off is its internal specs.
-Where the Skagen user experience can be clunky, the Gen 6 Hybrid offers an updated platform, as well as a newly improved companion app.
+Where the SKAGEN user experience can be clunky, Fossil offers an updated platform, as well as a newly improved companion app.
+For starters, the watch features a newly designed user interface that mirrors the device’s circular design.
+It also boasts an SpO2 sensor, improved heart rate monitoring, smart notifications, and a new microphone for access to Amazon Alexa.

-Garmin Vivomove Sport: The subtlest Garmin hybrid smartwatch
+Garmin vivomove Sport: The subtlest Garmin hybrid smartwatch

-We had to include the Garmin Vivomove line on our best hybrid smartwatches list.
+We had to include the Garmin vivomove line on our best hybrid smartwatches list.
 These advanced fitness trackers have much of the same functionality as other Garmin watches, only with a unique “hidden” display that hides away when you’re not using it.
 It’s just as cool as it sounds.

 The lack of built-in GPS is a bummer for runners and cyclists, but overall the Sport offers a blend of style as well as substance.
 It also comes in four colorways including brown, black, white, and green, so users can find the right look for their wardrobe.
 We wore ours everywhere from hiking to horseback riding, plus out to formal dinners.